 He quickly rushed to Siri, whose own captors let her go as they ran to begin fighting at the other doorway.

-Siri clung to her husband in the red-colored room, and they backed to the center of it, fighting sounding from all directions outside.
+Siri clung to her husband in the reddish room, and they backed to the center of it, fighting sounding from all directions.
 There were soldiers in each of the room’s four doorways, and Siri could see grey faces beyond.
 Men died one at a time, and finally a group of Lifeless burst through one of the doorways, overpowering the guards.
 They ran toward Susebron.

 Priests began to throw themselves in the way.